-On June 10, 2020, we purchased certain intellectual property assets from Band-Lok, LLC, a North Carolina limited liability company ("Band-Lok"), related to its Tether Clamp and Implantation System ("Tether Clamp System") for approximately \$3 million in total consideration.
-We use the Tether Clamp System in connection with our Bandloc 5.5/6.0 System.
-We were previously the sole licensee of the purchased assets under a license agreement with Band-Lok.

-On October 20, 2021, we purchased certain intellectual property assets and product inventory from Devise Ortho, Inc., related to its Drive Rail external fixation system for \$0.9 million in total consideration.
+In 2020, we also acquired the intellectual property assets from Band-Lok, LLC, related to its Tether Clamp and Implementation System which we use in connection with our Bandloc 5.5/6.0 System.
+We were previously the sole licensee of the purchased asset under a license agreement with Band-Lok.
+Also, we purchased certain intellectual assets and product inventory from Devise Ortho, Inc., related to its Drive Rail external fixation system, which compliments our existing external fixation products.

 In addition to acquisitions, we also look for partnerships which can provide us with complementary enabling technologies.
-For example, in 2021 we extended our license agreement for our exclusive distribution rights of the FIREFLY Technology.
-Additionally in 2021, we entered into a license agreement resulting in exclusive distribution rights of the 7D Surgical FLASHTM Navigation platform for pediatric applications.
+For example, in 2021 we extended our license agreement for our exclusive distribution rights of the FIREFLY® Technology.
+Also in 2021, we entered into a license agreement resulting in exclusive distribution rights of the 7D Surgical FLASHTM Navigation platform for pediatric applications.
 These partnerships allow for exclusive distribution in children's hospitals across the United States and serve as supporting avenues for us to focus on high-volume children's hospitals.